Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 Aww… Hagrid bought Harry an owl for his birthday.
 (An owl that does NOT want to be in that cage right now.
 Either that or it’s so stoned it thinks Harry’s forehead is shooting lightning.)

-Two things – what kind of fucking savages do you have in this place, having a fireplace in the middle of the floor like that?
+Two things.
+First, what kind of fucking savages do you have in this place, having a fire in the middle of the floor like that?
 Second… is that an ass-shaped stool?

 Anyway, Hagrid then explains the facts of life to Harry.
 You know, there are good wizards and bad wizards.
 And sometimes, when a good wizard and a bad wizard love each other…

-He also explains Voldemort and shit, and we have this flashback:
+He also explains Voldemort and all that, and we have this flashback:

 Jesus… this movie looks bad.
 Thank god they went with Alfonso Cuaron for Azkaban.
 Who knows how fucked up this franchise could have turned out.